shefing/mockit/README.md

 - Dark mode for comfortable viewing in different environments
 - API preview with replay counts for each endpoint
 - Manage multiple recordings with an improved user interface
+- Real-time recording updates in the API preview
+- Ability to rename recordings
+- Ability to duplicate recordings

 ## Installation